 Before buying a pH testing kit from a store, watch this video full of helpful information by using vinegar and baking soda.

-The video below explains how to calculate the number of bags or pounds of fertilizer you’ll need for the lawn, landscape and garden.
+The video explains how to calculate the number of bags or pounds of lawn fertilizer you’ll need for the yard, landscape and garden.

-Once all this calculation is done it’s time to head to the store and buy your 10 10 10 fertilizer.
-Depending on how much you need the best buy and value comes in purchasing larger bags which cost less per pound.
+Once all this calculation is done it’s time to head to the store and buy your fertilizer 10 10 10.
+Depending on how much you need the best buy and value comes in purchasing larger 50 lbs bags which cost less per pound.